jimmybombimmy/pq/README.md

 <h1>PQ: Music Producer Website</h1>
 <p>This project represents the code for a website I created for Music Producer/Audio Engineer PQ (AKA Pete Jones).
 This website is created with a minimal-design approach, yet extensive and responsive grid design to represent his body of work interactively through Bandcamp embeds and interactive texts.</p>

-<p><strong>Note:</strong> the 'Audio' and 'About' pages are yet to be complete while I am waiting on the last bit of information to add to the pages.</p>
+<p><strong>Note:</strong> The 'Audio' and 'About' pages are yet to be complete while I am waiting on the last bit of information to add to the pages.</p>

 <p><strong>Tech-stack</strong></p>
 <ul>